-Dr. Chen is Associate Professor of Neurosurgery at The University of Texas at Houston.
-He received his MD at Sun Yat-Sen University of Medical Sciences in China.
-Dr. Chen did neurosurgery residency at Harvard Medical School.
-He has completed fellowships in neurointerventional radiology at Harvard Medical School, in cerebrovascular and skull base surgery at Barrow Neurological Institute and in neuroendovascular surgery and cerebrovascular neurosurgery at Thomas Jefferson University.
-Previously Dr. Chen was a Director of the Cerebrovascular and Neuroendovascular Program and Director of the Skull Base Program at Baylor College of Medicine (Texas).
+Dr. Roc Chen received his medical degree at Sun Yat-Sen University of Medical Sciences in Guangzhou, China, followed by residencies at Brigham and Women’s Hospital and Children’s Hospital of Harvard Medical School.
+He has completed fellowships in neurointerventional radiology at Brigham and Women’s Hospital of Harvard Medical School, in cerebrovascular and skull base surgery at Barrow Neurological Institute and in neuroendovascular surgery and cerebrovascular neurosurgery at Thomas Jefferson University Hospital.

 Dr. Lawrence H. Cohn (1937 – 2016)

 Dr. Lawrence H. Cohn was an early supporter of this endeavor.
 Dr. Cohn was a pioneering cardiac surgeon, researcher, and medical educator.
 He was Professor of Cardiac Surgery at Harvard Medical School.

 Dr. Cohn received MD from Stanford University, where he worked with renowned cardiac surgeon Dr. Norman Shumway.
 Dr. Cohn focused his attention on heart valve surgery and minimally invasive heart surgery.
 He performed more than 12,000 heart operations over 40 years of surgical practice.
 Dr. Cohn has published over 500 peer-reviewed scientific articles, he wrote 105 chapters in cardiac surgery books.
 He authored 12 books on cardiac surgery, including “Cardiac Surgery in the Adult” – the most referenced textbook about cardiac surgery.

 Dr. Philip Darney